HSLU-IFZ-Competence-Center-Investments/Prototyp-Machine-Customer/README.md

 ## Interpretation

 The buyer-side prototype shows how an autonomous agent can execute payments and consume an LLM service without direct human interaction.
-The provider-side prototype shows how a service provider can make an API service monetizable, machine-consumable, and conditionally accessible through programmable payments.
+The provider-side prototype shows how a local FastAPI service provider can make a dummy API service monetizable, machine-consumable, and conditionally accessible through programmable payments.

 Together, the prototypes demonstrate a minimal machine-commerce interaction: